fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 <br>

 \* <small>The muffled voice of the critic interjects again, questioning my sanity for wanting to spend untold hours making just another one of those GitHub repos that you stumble upon, only to scratch your head in confusion and close the tab within three seconds.
-However, these protestations are in vain, being now banished to footnotes.</small>
+However, these protestations are in vain, being henceforth banished to footnotes.</small>